ubports/docs.ubports.com/humanguide/design-concepts/design-philosophy.rst

 Translated in design
 --------------------

-Suru brings a precise yet organic structure to the Ubuntu interface.
+Suru brings a precise yet organic structure to the UTouch interface.
 The sharp lines and varying levels of transparency evoke the edges and texture of paper.
 All elements are placed deliberately, with the express aim of being easy for the user to identify and use.

 When using a small layout, the information and functionality is folded into a compact object that that can be refolded to expose different areas.
 As the layout size increases, the object can become progressively larger, allowing more of the information and functionality to be exposed at any one time.